DesiKS/reacto_wk2/README.md

 ---

-### TO
+### - TO

 - Ensure solution has no reassigned variables, parameters, or properties
-- Ensure solution uses no built-in data structures or methods (except the list objects themselves)
+- Ensure solution uses no built-in data structures or methods (except the node objects themselves)
 - Best possible time & space for Part 1: `O(n)` time, `O(n)` stack space
-  - Tail recursion won't work because we need to cause an effect (`console.log`)
-- Best possible time & space for Part 1: `O(n)` time, `O(n)` space
+- Best possible time & space for Part 2: `O(n)` time, `O(n)` space
   - Have to construct an all-new list of n nodes, that takes time and space!

 ---

 ### Answers to Common Questions

-- Is this actually better than loops or whatever?
+- Is recursion actually better than loops?
-  - In JS?
-Not necessarily.
+  - In JavaScript not necessarily.
 Sometimes recursion is cleaner or more natural looking, but it is rarely faster or smaller than an imperative loop.
 In functional languages, you don't have the option of a loop, but a _tail-recursive_ function gets optimized into a loop by the compiler anyway.
-Also, better data structures exist than linked lists!
 - So what's the point?
-  - FP isn't just "normal programming minus some conveniences" – by structuring code in terms of functions, static typing, purity, etc. you actually also unlock and gain new tools for static analysis (dev tools and enforced correctness), composability, ability to reason about code in terms of laws, etc. This REACTO doesn't reveal any of that however, it's just a fun/challenging puzzle.
+  - Functional programming isn't just "normal programming minus some conveniences" – by structuring code in terms of functions, static typing, purity, etc. you actually also unlock and gain new tools for static analysis (dev tools and enforced correctness), composability, ability to reason about code in terms of laws, etc.
 - How do I account for recursion in Big O?
   - The space complexity due to recursion is a factor of the maximum height of the call stack (i.e. the deepest recursive branch).
 The time complexity can be harder to analyze as it depends on whether you have multiple recursive calls – you need a way to figure out how many recursive calls you will use in total.